123 new COVID-19 cases in Singapore, including 11 community infections

 This brings the total number of cases in the country to 48,035.

-The community cases involve five Singaporeans or permanent residents and six work pass holders.
+The community cases involve five Singaporeans, one work pass holder and five work permit holders.

-There are also two imported cases.
-Both had been placed on stay-home notices upon their arrival in Singapore, MOH said in its preliminary update of the daily numbers.
+Five of the community cases - all asymptomatic - are unlinked.
+Two of them were swabbed as they work in essential services.
+The other three were tested as part of efforts to screen people working in frontline COVID-19 operations.

-The rest of the new cases are work permit holders living in foreign worker dormitories.
+Epidemiological investigations are in progress for the unlinked cases, which comprise three Singaporeans, a Chinese national and a Bangladeshi national.

-More information about the cases will be released on Monday night, the ministry added.
+The majority of Singapore's daily infections are work permit holders living in foreign worker dormitories, with 110 cases reported on Monday.

 READ: ‘Sales are dismal’: Businesses in CBD see slow recovery as most offices continue work-from-home arrangements